MicrosoftDocs/win32-pr.it-it/desktop-src/shell/abn-statechange.md

 ## <a name="parameters"></a>Parametri

-Questo messaggio non contiene parametri.
+Questo messaggio non ha parametri.

 ## <a name="return-value"></a>Valore restituito